Jrhenderson11/CTFTools/Steg/README.md

 ### waver
 **`python3 waver.py`**

-waver is a tool made for the volga CTF 2018 to decode an image into a wav file, I'm working on implemnting the reverse process as well
+waver is a tool made for the volga CTF 2018 to decode an image into a wav file, I'm working on implemnting the reverse process as well, take a look at *sound.png* and *sound.wav* to see the input / output

 ----------------------------------------------------------------------------
 ## Other Tools: